samuelmc91/eiger2cbf/README.md

 Support
 -------

+The program has been tested on the following datasets.

+-   EIGER 16M at SLS X06SA (2016 Feb)
+-   EIGER 4M at ESRF ID30A-3
+-   EIGER 4M and 16M sample datasets on Dectris website (downloaded in 2015 Nov)

+As there are many beamline and firmware-version specific "dialects", eiger2cbf might not work on your dataset.
-If the program does not work fine, feel free to contact me from the "Issues" page.
+If the program does not work well, feel free to contact me from the "Issues" page.
 If you can give me test datasets, it would be very helpful!

 Acknowledgements
 ----------------

-I thank Harry Powell for writing Makefile and fixing compiler warnings.
-I thank those who gave me test datasets.
+I thank Harry Powell for writing Makefile, fixing compiler warnings and building & hosting binaries.
+I thank those who gave me feedback and test datasets.

 LICENSE
 -------